Orders, decorations, and medals of Indonesia: Medali Kejayaan (Medal of Glory)

 "Medal of Glory" is awarded to any person who has "made a name for his/her nation" in education, science, technology, sports, arts, religion, and other sectors of society.

 Medali Perdamaian (Medal of Peace)

 "Medal of Peace" is awarded to any person who has contributed and promoted peace and cooperation among the nations of the world.

+Mark of Prestige

 Stars of the Republic of Indonesia

 President of Indonesia, as the issuer of decorations and the primary owner of star decorations, is automatically awarded the highest class of all civil and military service star decorations.
 Vice President of Indonesia is also automatically bestowed 2nd class of Star of the Republic of Indonesia and all other highest class civil service star decorations.

 Stars for Civil Service

 Bintang Republik Indonesia (Star of the Republic of Indonesia)

 The "Star of the Republic of Indonesia" (BRI) is awarded to a person who has given extraordinary service to the integrity, viability, and greatness of Indonesia.
 It is the highest decoration awarded by the Government of Indonesia.

 The BRI is awarded in 5 classes: